AuroraCrimsonRose/Valkyrie-Solutions/CONTRIBUTING.md

 ## License

-By contributing to [Your Project Name], you agree that your contributions will be licensed under the [project's license](LICENCE.md).
+By contributing to Valkyrie Solutions, you agree that your contributions will be licensed under the [project's license](LICENCE.md).